- UCAS course code

 Formative or Summative

-Feedback on exam technique and subject competence to students who submit their answer to an exam question from a previous year
+Feedback on exam technique and subject competence to students who submit up to two answers to exam questions from previous years

-Written and, where possible, face-to-face feedback on exam (on request)
+Written and, where possible, face-to-face feedback on exam performance (on request)

 Besch, Werner, Ulrich Knoop, Wolfgang Putschke & Herbert Ernst Wiegand (eds.).
 1982/1983.
 Dialektologie: ein Handbuch zur deutschen und allgemeinen Dialektforschung (Handbücher zur Sprach- und Kommunikationswissenschaft 1.1 & 1.2).
 Berlin: de Gruyter.